joerivanveen/bloembraaden/README.md

 There is some benefit in setting up your webserver manually, mainly you can tweak some extra speed and security out of your specific environment.
 However, to check out some new cool piece of software, it would be handy if it came as a Docker container.

-Feel free to help me with that :-)
+Currently for lack of time I am not working on this, contact me if you want to help me set it up, your help is greatly appreciated.